jacobadedoyin/Identity-Cloud-Security-Portfolio/Projects/identity-security-architecture/mfa-application-deployment-and-operations/README.md

 ## My Role

-I supported the deployment and operational support process by:

-- Helping users prepare for MFA adoption
-- Supporting MFA setup and access issues
+I supported the deployment and operational process by helping users prepare for MFA adoption, assisting with setup and access issues, following escalation routes, contributing to support notes, and identifying recurring post-deployment issues.
-- Following escalation and support processes
-- Helping maintain access continuity
-- Contributing to support notes, FAQs, and SOPs
-- Identifying common post-deployment issues

 ## Confidentiality